tidymodels/brulee/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-`lantern` packages several basic modeling functions that use the `torch` package.
+The R `lantern` package contains several basic modeling functions that use the `torch` R package (and is unrelated to the python script).

 The package is currently experimental; the user interface and other details may change before release.